2015 Folds of Honor QuikTrip 500: Driver change (post-qualifying)

-Michael Annett, who originally failed to qualify for the race, drove the No. 33 Hillman-Circle Sport LLC Chevrolet in place of Brian Scott.
+Michael Annett, who originally failed to qualify for the race, drove the No. 33 Hillman–Circle Sport Chevrolet in place of Brian Scott.
 Scott, who regularly competes in the Xfinity Series, voluntarily gave up his spot because, unlike himself, Annett is running for drivers points in the Sprint Cup Series.
 "It's a big deal," Annett said before Saturday's first practice.
 "I can't thank Mike Hillman and Brian Scott enough.
 We'd rather be in the (No.) 46 HScott Motorsport car, but we're running full-time and we need as many driver's points as we can get.
 Unfortunately, we won't get any owner's points for this, but being with a new crew chief, with Jay Guy, it's another hour-and-half of practice and another 500 miles (on Sunday) to work together.
 So looking back, we could have either gone home and watched this race or be able to work together so when we go to Las Vegas we're even stronger.
 I can't thank these guys enough for giving us this opportunity."

 On race day, Annett's HScott Motorsports team ran the car, but under NASCAR rules, Circle Sport owner Joe Falk was credited with the owners' points.